ristotoldsep/My-Tech-Stack/README.md

 * WordPress (Management, Creating themes & Plugins)
 #### WooCommerce etc...

-I have created projects using Elementor, currently creating a theme and improving my ability to write PHP to manipulate the data of a WordPress site and writing JavaScript to add interactivity.
+I have created projects, themes & plugins, currently working as a freelancer & developing a multi-vendor marketplace site for a client.
-Hoping to acquire the skills, knowledge and vocabulary to work professionally as a WordPress developer
+Hoping to acquire the skills, knowledge and vocabulary to work professionally as a WordPress developer.

 ### Development Environmets
 * Visual Studio Code